livingfluids/SbmBloodFoam/README.md

 ## Pre-requisites

-- OpenFOAM® v7.0
+- OpenFOAM® v7.0 for the solvers created in this version (folder of7).
-- OpenFOAM® v9.0
+- OpenFOAM® v9.0 for the solvers created in this version (folder of9).

-The OpenFOAM® environment must be sourced.
+The OpenFOAM® environment must be sourced before compiling the solver files.

 ## Compiling the solver

-After sourcing your OpenFOAM® environment, go directly to the **SbmBloodFoam** folder, and type in the terminal the following command:
+After sourcing your OpenFOAM® environment, go directly to the **SbmBloodFoam** folder, and type in a terminal the following command:
 ```bash
 wmake
 ```